 Copper Alloy 110 and Thermal Conductivity

-Of all the qualities of copper, thermal conductivity is the one that sets it apart from other metals.
-And when comparing copper alloys, alloy 110 has the greatest thermal conductivity.
-It’s no wonder this alloy – also referred to as Electric Tough Pitch (ETP) copper – continues to be the most common copper item on the market.
+The high thermal conductivity of copper is what makes it stand out from other metals, and when comparing all copper alloys, alloy 110 has the greatest thermal conductivity.
+It’s no wonder this alloy (also known as Electric Tough Pitch (ETP)) continues to be the most popular item on the copper market.

-To be used for electrical transmission and interconnection, you typically want a copper with at least 85% IACS (International Annealed Copper Standard).
-Copper alloy 110 has 101% IACS, making it ideal for electrical and thermal applications.
+For electrical transmission and interconnection, you typically want a copper with at least 85% IACS (International Annealed Copper Standard).
+And as one of the strongest alloys for copper, alloy 110 has 101% IACS.
+It's easy to see why alloy 110 is the best type of copper alloy for thermal conduction and a perfect fit for electrical and thermal applications.